apache/activemq-artemis-console/README.md

-# Apache ActiveMQ Artemis Console
+# Apache Artemis Console

-The [Apache ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) Console Plugin is written using [Hawtio v4](https://github.com/hawtio/hawtio).
+The [Apache Artemis](https://artemis.apache.org/) Console Plugin is written using [Hawtio v4](https://github.com/hawtio/hawtio).
 The plugin is written in TypeScript.
 Since a Hawtio plugin is based on React and [Webpack Module Federation](https://module-federation.github.io/), this project uses Yarn v4 and [Webpack](https://webpack.js.org/) as the build tools.

-The WAR file created by this project is consumed by ActiveMQ Artemis but can be developed and run standalone.
+The WAR file created by this project is consumed by Apache Artemis but can be developed and run standalone.

 ### Build